-9 ads that took print banners to new creative heights
+9 ads that took banners & posters to new creative heights

-Truly timeless and incredibly versatile, banner ads have dominated marketing since the early days of advertising.
-Whether decorative, thought-provoking, practical or interactive, print banners can be anything you want them to.
-Here are nine creative examples that made show print banners in their best light.
+Truly timeless and incredibly versatile, banners and posters have dominated marketing since the early days of advertising.
+Whether decorative, thought-provoking, practical or interactive, print banners and posters can be anything you want them to be.
+Here are nine creative examples that show banners in their best light.

 1. Dove's 'Girl Outdoor'